 Over the last 20 years, Chapman has represented dozens of Division I institutions and individual coaches, student-athletes, and parents in Level I and II NCAA Enforcement and Independent Accountability Resolution Process investigations and hearings.

-She continues to serve as the Southland's outside counsel, regularly working with members’ presidents, athletics administrators, and coaches.
-Her past experience also includes 13 years of consulting with The Compliance Group, where she conducted NCAA reviews and represented Power Five conference institutions in investigations and hearings before the Committee on Infractions.
+Also served 13 years of consulting with The Compliance Group, where she conducted NCAA reviews and represented Power Five conference institutions in investigations and hearings before the Committee on Infractions